'A giant for the ages': Musicians and fans pay tribute to Chuck Berry

-Musicians, celebrities and music fans reacted with sadness Saturday after the death of "father of rock 'n' roll" Chuck Berry on Saturday.
+Tributes to Chuck Berry, called the "father of rock 'n' roll," continued to pour in a day after the legendary musician's death on Saturday.
+Berry, who lived in St. Louis, Missouri, was 90.

+Musicians, celebrities, former presidents and music fans alike offered remembrances and praise for the man who many rock 'n' roll giants have said is inseparable from the genre.

-The Twitter account run by the estate of John Lennon recalled the words he used to introduce Berry on a television show in 1972 "If you had tried to try and give rock 'n' roll another name, you might call it 'Chuck Berry.'"
+"If you had tried to try and give rock 'n' roll another name, you might call it 'Chuck Berry,'" the estate of John Lennon said, recalling the words Lennon himself used to introduce Berry on a TV show in 1972.

+Former President Barack Obama paid tribute to the legendary musician on Sunday, tweeting, "Chuck Berry rolled over everyone who came before him - and turned up everyone who came after."

+Brian Wilson, The Beach Boys singer, told Rolling Stone that he was backstage on Saturday waiting to perform a tour show when he heard news of Berry's death.

+"He taught me how to write rock & roll melodies, the way the vocals should go.
+His lyrics were very, very good," Wilson said.

-Beatles drummer Ringo Starr was among those who paid tribute Saturday.
-Bruce Springsteen called Berry "rock's greatest practitioner, guitarist, and the greatest pure rock 'n' roll writer who ever lived."
+Lennon's fellow former Beatle, drummer Ringo Starr, was also among those who paid tribute Saturday.
+Bruce Springsteen, meanwhile, called Berry "rock's greatest practitioner, guitarist, and the greatest pure rock 'n' roll writer who ever lived."

-At a bronze statue of Berry at University City near St. Louis, a crowd was already gathered to watch a band performance.
+At a bronze statue of Berry at University City near St. Louis, a crowd gathered to watch a band performance not long after news of Berry's death spread Saturday evening.

 Others left flowers at the statute.
 "If Elvis was the king, Chuck built the kingdom," another person who paid tribute said.